[Looking for Charlie's main web site?]

 The "connected" ("Con") value (in both) is more interesting.
 It seems to reflect the count of connections, which do indeed live on beyond the life of a request (and can be terminated after being inactive for a while by changing the connection_pool_timeout feature discussed in the Adobe IIS connector tuning blog entry mentioned above, or again are terminated if the web server or app pool in IIS is recycled.)
 That number may be helpful for knowing when the number of connections is being starved (also discussed in that IIS connector tuning blog entry, but again it's a challenge that this worker only reports for the one site against which you're running it.)

-One more aside about the status worker: while my focus here has been on using it for monitoring and troubleshooting, it's worth noting that if your connector has been configured for load balancing, then the status worker also both provides additional information about the cluster but also adds features (in the web UI) to manage the cluster, including taking instances (workers) out of the cluster.
-Again, this is beyond the scope of this post, but see the discussion of options like "edit" and "recover" in the aforementioned Tomcat status worker reference docs.
+While my focus here has been on using it for monitoring and troubleshooting, it's worth noting that if your connector has been configured for load balancing, then the Status Worker also both provides additional information about the cluster but also adds features (in the web UI) to manage the cluster, including taking instances (workers) out of the cluster.
+Again, this is beyond the scope of this post, but see the discussion of options like "edit" and "recover" in the aforementioned Tomcat Status Worker reference docs.

-Before concluding, let me note that another tool which could help with monitoring the connectors is the underlying Tomcat JMX beans.
+Before concluding, let me note that another tool which could help with monitoring the connectors (and other connections) is the underlying Tomcat JMX metrics.
 I hope to someday do a post on them, and how to get access to them, and hopefully also how to log them to watch changes in monitored values over time.

 Hope all that's helpful.